scimusmn/jts-flipbook/README.md

   2. Drag files into root KioskPro folder. (index.html MUST be in root)

 ### Launching Flipbook
-1. Launch the Kiosk Pro Plus app.
+1. Tap the Kiosk Pro Plus app, which should be configured to show your flipbook.
-2. Enable Guided Access by Triple-clicking the Home button.
+2. Enable Guided Access by Triple-pressing the Home button.